juji-io/docs/docs/concept.md

 # Concepts of Juji Platform

-Juji leverages the fruits of half century of artificial intelligence (AI) research to build a practical and easy-to-use conversation creation platform.
-The core of the Juji platform is a hybrid AI system that marries the so called "traditional AI" and the state of art deep learning (DL) and machine learning (ML) technologies.
+Juji leverages the fruits of half century of artificial intelligence (AI) research to build a practical and easy-to-use conversational agent authoring platform.
+The core of the Juji platform is a hybrid AI system that marries the so called "traditional AI" and the state of art deep learning (DL) and machine learning (ML) technologies in natural language processing (NLP).

-To meet industrial requirements that demand flexibility, accountability and explainability of AI systems, Juji developed a declarative production rule language to glue together the state of art natural language processing (NLP) capabilities.
-Called REP (Responsible Empathetic Persona), the language compiler and run-time provide automatic dialog management, which alleviates most of the burdens and pains associated with developing a conversational agent.
+To meet industrial requirements that demand flexibility, accountability and explainability of AI systems, Juji developed a declarative production rule language to glue together the state of art NLP capabilities.
+Called **REP** (Responsible Empathetic Persona), the language compiler and run-time provide **automatic dialog management**, which alleviates most of the burdens and pains associated with developing a conversational agent.

-We now briefly go over the REP language.
+We now briefly go over the main concepts of REP language.
 Please refer to [Language Reference](reference.md) for more details.

 ## Topic

 Topics are the primary building blocks of a REP driven conversation, which break up the chat into some groups of turns according to semantic affinity.
-The simplest topic may represent only one turn of the conversation, but may go deeper and branch into nested followup topics.
+The simplest topic may represent only one turn of the conversation, but many topics go deeper and branch into nested followup topics.

 Here is the definition of our first topic: